Comparing Coca-Cola Amatil (CCLAY) & Its Rivals

 |-17.62

-Coca-Cola Amatil’s rivals have higher revenue and earnings than Coca-Cola Amatil.
-Coca-Cola Amatil is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Coca-Cola Amatil’s competitors have higher revenue and earnings than Coca-Cola Amatil.
+Coca-Cola Amatil is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Coca-Cola Amatil Limited, together with its subsidiaries, prepares, distributes, and sells non-alcoholic and alcoholic ready-to-drink beverages in Australia, New Zealand, Indonesia, Papua New Guinea, Fiji, and Samoa.
 Its product range includes non-alcoholic sparkling beverages, spring water, sports and energy drinks, fruit juices, iced tea, flavored milk, coffee, tea, beer, cider, and spirits.
 The company offers its beverages under the Sprite, Fanta, Lift, Kirks, Deep Spring, Mount Franklin, Pump, Powerade, Barista Bros, Fuze Tea, Keri Juice, Monster, Mother, Schweppes, and Jim brands; and alcohol products under the Jim Beam, Makers Mark, Canadian Club, Fiji Bitter, Fiji Gold, Rekorderlig Cider, Vonu Premium Lager, Yenda, and Pressman's Cider, Fortune Favours, Molson Coors, Miller Chill, Feral, Blue Moon, Vonu Premium Lager, Canadian Club, and Roku brands.
 The company was formerly known as Amatil Limited and changed its name to Coca-Cola Amatil Limited in 1989.
 Coca-Cola Amatil Limited was founded in 1904 and is headquartered in North Sydney, Australia.